AutogrowSystems/aptly-watcher/README.md

 The idea is that you setup a user on a server and push packages over SSH to the folder relating to your repo using password-less certificate based login.

+**Please note:** this does not publish repositories in the manner recommended by the Aptly developers, which is to publish immutable snapshots rather than repositories themselves.
+However, personally I found this method convoluted and too sluggish for the fast release cycles I'm used to.
+It seems such a method would be perfect for serving mirrors however.

 ## Installation

 Add this line to your application's Gemfile: